Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![The Contoso Financial login page displays.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image148.png)

-### Step 4: Add European Region to Traffic Manager
+### Task 4: Add European Region to Traffic Manager

 1. From the Azure Management Portal at <http://portal.azure.com>, using a new tab or instance, click on **Resource groups**, click on the **OptimizedTFRG** resource group, then click on the **Traffic Manager**.